Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-A culture of deference and respect for hierarchy continues to pervade journalism in East Timor, and most news reported out of Dili, the capital, features verbatim accounts recorded during organized press conferences.
+A culture of deference and respect for hierarchy continues to pervade journalism in East Timor, and most news reported out of Dili features verbatim accounts recorded during organized press conferences.
 While most public officials pay lip service to freedom of the press, not all are comfortable with its actual practice, and there is a sense among many—including some international advisers—that journalism should ideally be linked with the process of nation-building.
 However, journalists are able to cover the news freely, and there are few cases of reporters being harassed or attacked.
+In August 2012, radio broadcaster Leoneto da Cruz Goncalves of Radio Rakambia was stabbed by two unidentified individuals riding on motorcycles in front of East Timor’s Anti-Corruption Commission office; police were still investigating at year’s end if the attack was connected to his work as a journalist.